Sti11itS/Sti11itS/README.md

 * Clean up repos(?)
 * Find out how to get patch to send files into target subdirectories

+2025-09-02:
+- Added Vectors notes to cplusplus_reference repo

 2025-09-01:
-- Added Data Structures to cplusplus reference repo
+- Added Data Structures to cplusplus_reference repo
 - Switched to rsync -av temporary

 2025-08-31: